Chevron Corporation (CVX). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Memberships and Peers: CVX is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company's peer group includes: BP plc (BP) with a 5.2% yield, Exxon Mobil Corporation (XOM) with a 2.9% yield and ConocoPhillips (COP) with a 4.0% yield.
+Peers: The company's peer group includes: BP plc (BP) with a 7.0% yield, Exxon Mobil Corporation (XOM) with a 3.7% yield and ConocoPhillips (COP) with a 5.5% yield.

-Conclusion: CVX earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks CVX as a 4-Star Strong stock.
+Conclusion: CVX did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
+This quantitatively ranks CVX as a 1-Star Very Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $158.29 before CVX's NPV MMA Differential decreased to the $900 minimum that I look for in a stock with 26 years of consecutive dividend increases.
-At that price the stock would yield 2.5%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $43.55 before CVX's NPV MMA Differential increased to the $3,500 minimum that I look for in a stock with no years of consecutive dividend increases.
+At that price the stock would yield 9.8%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $900 NPV MMA Differential, the calculated rate is 6.8%.
-This dividend growth rate is above the 9.1% used in this analysis, thus providing a margin of safety.
-CVX has a risk rating of 1.50 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $800 NPV MMA Differential, the calculated rate is 7.3%.
+This dividend growth rate is higher than the 0.0% used in this analysis, thus providing no margin of safety.
+CVX has a risk rating of 2.00 which classifies it as a Medium risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in CVX (3.3% of my Dividend Growth Portfolio).
+Full Disclosure: At the time of this writing, I was long in CVX (2.0% of my Dividend Growth Portfolio) and was also long in COP and XOM.
 See a list of all my dividend growth holdings here.

 - More Stock Analysis